Scientia-Potentia-Est-Tw/scientiatw.live/content/page/use/index.en.md

 ### 🗓️ Schedule management
 - Apple Calendar - The default calendar app in macOS, keeping track of monthly to-dos.
-- [Notion Calendar](https://www.notion.com/product/calendar) - Notion’s calendar extension works with project tracking templates to display what needs to be done each week and help manage time.

 ### 📟 Terminal-related tools
 - [Vim](https://www.vim.org/) - The most powerful terminal editor, bar none; its rich set of shortcuts lets you accomplish anything without taking your fingers off the keyboard.